 Late afternoon can often be the best time for photographing wildlife.
-In this video, professional wildlife photographers Doug Gardner and Bill Lea photograph a magnificent buck grazing in the late golden light.
+In this video, professional wildlife photographers Doug Gardner and Bill Lea photograph a magnificent buck grazing in the late golden light and show you how to photograph wildlife.
 You will learn to position yourself eye-level to your subject, why it’s best to shoot 1/3rd stop under your meter reading, how to capture the neutral tones of green, brown, and gray, and why it’s wise to let the deer come to you.
 As a bonus, a black bear suddenly appears and chases off the buck while the photographers capture the drama.
 As Doug observes, a photographer can feel pretty small in the wide world of nature.

 See all videos in our Tips & Techniques for Photographing White-Tailed Deer Course: